Healthdirect Free Australian health advice you can count on.

 What are the health benefits of group exercise?

-There are important mental health benefits to playing a team sport or exercising in a class.
-This can include improved mood and increased social engagement and community connections.
+There are also important mental health benefits to playing a team sport or exercising in a class.
+This can include improved motivation and social connections

 How do I choose a group exercise that suits me?

-There are a few things to consider when choosing the right exercise class or sport for you.
+There are a few things to think about when choosing the right exercise class or sport for you.

-Indoors or outdoors: Do you prefer to exercise in the fresh air, or are you sun-sensitive and prefer an air-conditioned environment?
+Indoors or outdoors: Do you prefer to exercise in the fresh air or indoors, where it's cooler and protected?

-Near or far: Do you have transportation options to play sport outside your neighbourhood, or do you need to choose an activity close by?
+Near or far: Do you have transport to play sport outside your neighbourhood, or do you need to choose an activity close by?

 High energy or slow paced: Do you need a slower-paced activity to begin with, such as a walking group or yoga?
 Or are you looking for a high energy sport, such as basketball or a gym class?

-Group exercise or team sport: Do you prefer to exercise with a team, which might involve commitment if you play a set position?
-Or do you prefer small group classes, such as spin and cardio, which are often more flexible?
+Group exercise or team sport: Do you prefer to exercise with a team, with specific roles?
+Or do you prefer small group classes, such as spin and cardio?

-The most important factor is that you enjoy your choice of exercise.
-You are much more likely to stick to group exercise if you are having fun.
+It's important to choose something that you enjoy.
+You're much more likely to stick to group exercise if you're having fun.

-Many gyms and fitness centres offer free sessions to help you decide which activity to participate in.
+Many gyms and fitness centres across Australia offer free sessions to help you decide which activity to take part in.
 Ask if you can watch or try a session before you sign up.

 Where can I find out about group exercise for people with disability?

-There are many government initiatives for group exercise classes and team sport programs for people with disabilities, such as:
+There are many government programs for group exercise classes and team sport programs for people with disabilities, such as:

 How do I start group exercise in a safe way?